 - Be respectful of the professor’s time and don’t be late for appointments.
 Most meeting times do NOT follow “Michigan time.” (see below)

-- Start off your communications with a professor more formally at first until the professor gives you a sense of if using his/her first name is acceptable.
+- Start off your communications with a professor more formally at first until the professor gives you a sense of if using their first name is acceptable.

 - In some countries, authority isn’t supposed to be questioned, but in general, it is expected that you ask questions if you don’t understand.